Internship Program, Spring ’23

 What’s it all About?

-Our Internship Program gives students an opportunity to live and work in Ireland in a highly immersive and supportive environment, while building their independence and gaining valuable, real-world, work experience.
+Our Internship Program gives a small cohort of students an opportunity to live and work in Ireland in a highly immersive and supportive environment, while building their independence and gaining valuable, real-world, work experience.

-You’ll stay with one of our warm and welcoming host families in Dublin City and work five days weekly at a small to medium-sized Irish business in your choice of industry.
+You’ll stay with one of our warm and welcoming host families in Dublin City while working roughly 40 hours a week at a small to medium-sized Irish business in your choice of industry.

-We work with over 100 host-companies and host-families and will match your work-placement and host-family placements based on your interests.
+With over 100 host-companies and host-families, we will match your work-placement and host-family placements based on your interests.
+Popular placements include creative writing, medical, baking and education.

-Our Internship Program is suitable for students aged 18-25 who have a degree of independence and are looking for culturally immersive, professional work experience.
+Our Internship Program is suitable for students aged 18-25 who are looking for a culturally immersive, professional work experience that balances independence with structure and travel with community immersion.

 Find Out More